radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 ### Modify Templates

 Like display templates, modify templates allow you to control the appearance and arrangement of the content in the Profile Info section of the Global Identity Viewer.
 However, modify templates also allow users to update profile attribute values in the Global Identity Viewer.
 These changes are propagated to the backend data source.
 Modify Templates are available on data source tabs only; attribute values cannot be edited from the Global Profile tab.
-In order to update attribute values, the logged in user must belong to the Global ID Viewer Write group, or any group in FID that has vdPrivilege=globalidviewer-write and have write permissions assigned in [RadiantOne ACL’s on the identity source virtual view](02-configuration.md#define-access-permissions).
+In order to update attribute values, the logged in user must belong to the Global ID Viewer Write group, or any group in FID that has vdPrivilege=globalidviewer-write and have write permissions assigned in [RadiantOne ACL's on the identity source virtual view](02-configuration.md#define-access-permissions).

 >**Note – If a source attribute is mapped to the global profile, and the persistent cache refresh is running, a modification to a source attribute in the Global Identity Viewer, should also be reflected on the Global Profile tab for the entry.**